Requinschats/npm-requinchat/README.md

 ## Project setup
 ```
 import Vue from "vue";
-import breadCrump from 'olivier-fradette-roy'
+import cv from 'olivier-fradette-roy'
-Vue.use(breadCrump);
+Vue.use(cv);
 ```